PsyTeachR/data-skills-v2/docs/06-corsi-analysis.md

 ## Activity 3: Selecting variables

-Often you will have more variables (columns) that you need.
+Often you will have more variables (columns) than you need.
 For the analysis we're interested in, we really only need three columns, `Participant`, `Condition`, and `Corsi_Score`.

 You can create a new dataset with just the columns you want using the `select()` function.
 You can either specify the columns you want to keep: